Q: What is a microchip?

 Q: I don't want my pet to get cancer.
 Should I have my pet's microchip removed?

 A: We do not recommend that you have your pet's microchip removed, for two reasons.
-First, based on our review of the studies, the risk that your animal will develop cancer due to its microchip is very, very low, and is far outweighed by the improved likelihood that you will get your animal back if it becomes lost.
+First, based on our review of the studies, the risk that your animal will develop cancer due to a microchip is very, very low, and is far outweighed by the improved likelihood that you will get your animal back if it becomes lost.
 Second, although implanting a microchip is a very simple and quick procedure, removing one is more involved and may require general anesthesia and surgery.